Radiation Safety Officer Course

 Course Fee: $995.00 (includes all course materials)

 Registration Schedule: RSO-100-PS: Radiation Safety Officer is offered four times a year.
-The Winter semester for this course is scheduled to run from January 25th – April 10th.
-The spring semester is scheduled to run April 18 – July 10.
+Summer Semester is scheduled to run January 22, 2018 - April 15, 2018.

 The course is being offered jointly by the college’s School of Applied Science and Technology and John S. Watson School of Public Service and Continuing Education.